artseyio/artsey/docs/design.md

 Using the excellent analysis by [Peter Norvig](http://norvig.com/mayzner.html) as a starting point, I decided A,E,I,O, and T had to be on base keys with some of H,N,R,S as well.

 IO stood out as a suitable URL suffix.
 Actual word prefixes like EARTHS, HEARTS, STERNA, ANTRES (thanks scrabble ~~cheating~~ helper website) were either too ordinary or not catchy.
 I wanted something unique and easy to remember.
 From here, I tried adding a few less-common letters.
 ARTSEY.IO rose to the top quickly.

 ## Why Y?
 Y is not a particularly common letter in English.
 However, since 18 letters had to be chorded anyway, I thought putting it on base was a reasonable compromise to have a memorable name and URL that would help new users memorize the base letters instantly.

 ## Analysis
 Based on the Norvig analysis, with ARTSEYIO on the base layer, over 60% of typing (in English) occurs on non-chorded keys.

 ## The Alpha Combos

 There were two goals in designing the alpha combos.
 The first goas was making them easy to memorize, and the second goal was to make them efficient and comfortable enough for practical use without having any alpha combo use keys from two rows at the same time.

 Generally, more common letters are on "easier" combos and less common letters are on combos involving more keys, weaker fingers, or less comfortable patterns.
 Memorizing the alpha combos may seem difficult.
 It is easier to learn the letters in groups.
-There are patterns that will help with this:

-Notice the relationship between the first **B** chord option and **C**.
-They are only one key different and the B chord looks a little like a b when viewed from the side.
-Note that the second B chord is a little easier to hit so you may want to migrate to using that chord once you have everything memorized.

-**B**
-□□□□
-■■□■
-*or*
-□□□□
-■□□■
-**C**
-□□□□
-■■□□
+You might fond your own patten in the letters to leverage in memorization, but here are some to tet started:

 **D**, **F**, and **G** are alphabetically close together and all very similar.
 The **F** looks like the top of a captial F and the **D** looks like the back of a captial D.